Table of Contents

 - There is pain with eating or with pressing on the tooth.
 The abscess that has spread out the root tip causes the supporting structures (gum and bone) to be affected.
 Sometimes the throbbing or pulsating pain is so severe it can't be relieved with pain medications.
 This is usually related to the infection spreading and causing more pressure on the surrounding structures of gum and bone.

-- There is swelling and/or a pimple on the gum that is filled with pus.
-This pimple is called a "draining fistula" and oftentimes can rupture to release pus.
+- There is swelling on the gum that is filled with pus.
+The raised swelling looks like a pimple near the affected tooth.
+An open pimple is called a "draining fistula" and has ruptured to release pus.
 This is an obvious sign of infection.
 Other signs of a tooth abscess are a bad taste or bad odor in the mouth.

-- A swollen face or jaw often signals a growing infection.
-Jaw pain from the swelling can be present as well.
+- Swelling of the face, jaw, or surrounding lymph nodes often signals a growing infection.
+Jaw pain from the swelling can be present, as well.

 It is also important to note that an abscessed tooth may not have any symptoms at all.
 Because the tooth has lost vitality (or the ability to feel stimuli), there may be no pain associated with it.
 However, the abscess is still present and could be further spreading the infection.
 On occasion, an abscessed tooth is detected during a routine radiographic (X-ray) exam where the patient has not experienced any telltale symptoms of an abscessed tooth.